-The Company recorded a benefit of \$500 for the three months ended March 31, 2010 resulting from the reduction of a previously established valuation allowance of a deferred tax asset.
+The discrete item for the three and six months ended June 30, 2011 related to the Company's nondeductible loss on extinguishment of debt.
+The Company recorded a benefit of \$0 and \$500 for the three and six months ended June 30, 2010 resulting from the reduction of a previously established valuation allowance of a deferred tax asset.
 The valuation allowance was reduced for the recognition of state tax net operating losses at Vector Tobacco Inc. after evaluating the impact of the negative and positive evidence that such asset would be realized.